-International Women's Day
+International Women's Day 2022

 We still suffer from the internalization of the widespread belief that men are more capable than women.
 Men get better graded, even when the only proven distinction is their name and appearance.
 Gender bias is also at work when letters of recommendation are written (just look for the difference in used attributes!) or even in the evaluation of teaching.
 Women are held to higher standards than men and must perform better to be assessed equally to men.
-And for sure, gender bias is one of the main reasons that lead to the infamous leaky pipeline, that has been again made visible in the recent Gender Monitoring Report of the SNSF:
+And for sure, gender bias is one of the main reasons that lead to the infamous leaky pipeline, that has been again made visible in the Gender Monitoring Report of the SNSF:

 The data from the STEM disciplines still tell a story of gender inequality showing that, like in all other disciplines, the proportion of women decreases across career stages.
 Yet, “what is particularly striking in STEM is that even under the Doc.Mobility scheme, only 27% of applicants are women.
 This figure remains relatively constant and drops to 15% only for project funding.”